Cheesy Pasta Bake with Tomatoes and Havarti

 Kraft Deluxe or my Creamy Italian Sausage Pasta are the sorts of pasta dishes Katie adores.
 But this spicy penne pasta recipe quickly became a family favorite, especially with the pasta-loving daughter.
 She often requests this “spicy mac and cheese” for her birthday dinner and it makes the rounds every Lent when we need a vegetarian pasta recipe.
 Easy Pasta Recipes are a favorite of the cook, too!

-How to Make a Pasta Bake
+How to Make a Pasta Casserole

 There’s a simple formula to make easy pasta dishes like penne pasta recipes.